Endell Street Military Hospital

 Endell Street Military Hospital was a First World War military hospital located on Endell Street in Covent Garden, central London.
-The hospital was substantially staffed by suffragists (women who supported the introduction of votes for women).
+The hospital was substantially staffed by suffragettes (women who fought for their right to vote in public elections).

 The medical pioneers Flora Murray and Louisa Garrett Anderson recruited enough medically trained women to staff an entire hospital in France at the beginning of the war that was in operation from 1914 to 1915.
 Drawing experience and staff of this hospital, the Endell Street hospital was established in London as a RAMC hospital under the War department in May 1915 by Murray and Anderson.
 The Endell hospital had 573 beds, allowing for some 26,000 patients to be cared for during the five years it was active.
 The hospital closed shortly after the end of the war in December 1919.

 The hospital adopted the motto, "Deeds not words", which was also the motto of the WSPU.
 Despite scepticism by the RAMC in the women's medical staff ability to run a hospital, Endell Street received high feedback from patients, recognition in professional medical journals, and the successful treatment of a large number of soldiers during its operation.

 Establishment of the hospital

 The concept of the Women's Hospital Corps was created and instituted in 1914.
 Previously met with hostility by officials, Doctors Flora Murray and Louisa Garrett Anderson decided to bypass the British government by going directly to the French Embassy with their offer to run a military hospital in Wimereux, France.
 Their idea was accepted and they were granted work permits to travel to France.
 In less than two weeks, Murray and Anderson were able to recruit enough medically trained women to staff an entire hospital; doctors, nurses, orderlies, and clerks.
 The women created uniforms and raised funds for the supplies needed.
 Visitors to the hospital in France included Queen Amélie of Portugal.
 The hospital closed in January 1915 when injured soldiers started being treated in England rather than in France.

 The hospital at Endell Street was established by Murray and Anderson in May 1915.
 It was constructed in the former St Giles Union Workhouse on Endell Street in Covent Garden, Central London.
 The empty workhouse had room for a larger hospital to operate.
 Most of the hospital equipment came from the military hospital in Wimereux, France following its closure in January 1915.

 Although designed for 520 beds, shortly after it opened orders were received to put up as many extra beds as possible.
 From 1916 until the summer of 1919, the official number of beds was 573.
 Several auxiliary Voluntary Aid Detachment hospitals with a total of 150 beds were attached to the Endell Street hospital.
-At times of pressure when billeting of convalescent men was allowed, the numbers of register patients was as high as 800.
+At times of pressure when billeting of convalescent men was allowed, the number of registered patients was as high as 800.